JAMAICA, OUIDAH AND THE HAïTIEN LANGUAGE

 Bénin in relation with Haïti (with Jamaica just south of Cuba.)

 It is the case in the island of Jamaica, according to an interesting article (below), especially with Ashanti and Yoruba peoples, among others.
-It is also the case in the ancient French colony of Saint-Domingue, now the independant country of Haïti, the first black republic of the world.
+It is also the case in the ancient French colony of Saint-Domingue, now the independent country of Haïti, the first black republic of the world.
 There, though, it was mainly Fon and Yoruba peoples, with smaller contingents.

 The Fons prisoners of war were brought by the Yorubas to the coast, in what is now Nigeria.
 As for the Yorubas prisoners of war, they were brought under escort by the kingdom pf Dahomey, usually in Ouidah, but also in other trading stations, in what is now Bénin.
 There, they were sold, often against weapons to make war (and capture more prisoners).
 The buyers were European merchants acting usually under the protection of European forts.
 The slaves were then sent down to the shore, for embarkment on sailing ships bound for Saint-Domingue.